Bathing and Grooming Your Cat: A Complete Guide for a Happier, Healthier Feline

 - Praise your cat often during the grooming process and take frequent breaks if your cat becomes upset.

-Trimming your Cat’s Nails
+Trimming Your Cat’s Nails

-Cutting your cat’s nails can seem daunting, but after doing it once or twice you’ll find the task quite simple.
+Cutting your cat’s nails can seem daunting, but after doing it once or twice, you’ll find the task quite simple.

 To trim your cat’s claws, press his paw gently so the whole length of each claw is exposed.
-Using a quality nail trimmer designed for use on cats, carefully cut just the tip of the nail avoiding the quick (the pink area).
+Using a quality nail trimmer designed for use on cats, carefully cut just the tip of the nail, avoiding the quick (the pink area).
 If you’re unsure of where the quick is, hold your cat’s paw up to the light.
-You’ll to see the portion of the nail that you can safely clip without nicking the quick.
+You’ll see the portion of the nail that you can safely clip without nicking the quick.

 If you have any questions about trimming your cat’s claws or feel uncomfortable doing it, ask your veterinarian, veterinary technician or groomer to show you how.